 If a brain lesion discovered during a brain-imaging test doesn't appear to be from a benign or resolved condition, your doctor will likely seek more information from additional testing or consulting a specialist.

 Your doctor may recommend that you see a neurologist for a specialized examination and, possibly, further tests.
 Even if a neurological work-up doesn't result in a diagnosis, your doctor may recommend continued testing to reach a diagnosis or follow-up imaging tests at regular intervals to monitor the lesion.

 - Wilkinson JM (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Aug.
-15, 2011.
+Sept.
+22, 2014.